Average residential rates and charges are summarised in the table below;

 |Total Average Rates + Charges

-- (1) Gross Rental Values (GRV) - Are the basis for rating, independently determined by the Valuer Generals Office.
+- (1) Gross Rental Values (GRV) - Are the basis for rating, independently determined by the Valuer Generals Office

-- (2) Waste - $7.50 increase.
+- (2) Waste - no increase.
 Maintaining a high comparative level of service.

-- (3) Security - .80 cent increase.
+- (3) Security - no increase.

 - (4) Rates - a differential rating system was introduced 2018/19.
 Rates are now divided into three categories; Residential / Non-residential / Unimproved.

-- (5) Emergency Services Levy (ESL) - 3.5% increase - The ESL is a State imposed charge collected by the City of Canning.
+- (5) Emergency Services Levy (ESL) – no increase - The ESL is a State imposed charge collected by the City of Canning.
 The City has no control over the increase or charging of this levy.
 For more information about this charge, please call 1300 136 099 or visit dfes.wa.gov.au

 - (6) Minimum - Consistent minimum rates charge across all differential categories.

-Last year the City introduced Differential Rating whereby a separate rate in the dollar is applied to different uses or categories of land.
+In 2018/19 the City introduced Differential Rating whereby a separate rate in the dollar is applied to different uses or categories of land.
 This is considered to be a fairer distribution of costs across property types by enabling the City to vary the impact of rates on different categories of land to ensure an equitable contribution of the rating burden.

 In previous years, the City has charged the same rate in the dollar for all rateable properties.
-This is the second consecutive year the City's rating will be based on 'Land use' and 'Improved' or 'Un-improved' land.
+This is the third consecutive year the City's rating will be based on 'Land use' and 'Improved' or 'Un-improved' land.

 A separate rate in the dollar will be charged for the following three (3) categories:

 ||Rate in Dollar:

 |Residential (Improved land)

 |Non-residential (Commercial & Industrial)

 - Rates are calculated by multiplying a property’s Gross Rental Value (GRV) by the rate in the dollar set by the City Council.
-Please see above table for the 2019/20 rate in the dollars.
+Please see above table for the 2020/21 rate in the dollars.
 These amounts are subject to a minimum payment which is also set each year by the Council.
-The 2019/20 minimum rate is $852.
+The 2020/21 minimum rate is $852.